Purpose and Scope

 Our clients have the right to object at any time to the processing of our clients personal data for marketing purposes or unsubscribe to the provision of marketing related emails by the Company, by contacting at any time our customer support department via the following ways:

 - By post or in person at the Company’s Headquarters at: 162 Fragklinou Rousvelt, 1st Floor 3045, Limassol, Cyprus

 The Company will keep our clients personal data for as long as a business relationship exists with our clients, either as an individual or in respect of our dealings with a legal entity our clients are authorized to represent or are beneficial owner.
 Once the business relationship with our clients has ended, we are required to keep our clients data for a maximum period of five years to meet our regulatory and legal requirements.

 If reasonably necessary or required to meet other legal, contractual or regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions, we may also keep for an additional three years some of our clients information as required, even after the above-mentioned period.

 When we no longer need personal data, we securely delete or destroy it.

 Rights to Access:

-You have the right to request copies of your personal data.
+Our clients have the right to request copies of their personal data.